 The IRS requires small businesses to report information on the insurance coverage they offer to their employees.
 Additional information is available here.

 The ACA maintains the self-employees health insurance deduction, although how it works and how it will change in the future is still unclear.

 10. Other Insurance Options

-As health care becomes a necessity and many employers are forced to offer coverage, other businesses are turning to other insurance options (such as a Small Business HRA) for incentives to keep talent with their company.
+As health care becomes a necessity and many employers are forced to offer coverage, other businesses are turning to other insurance options (such as a qualified small employer HRA) for incentives to keep talent with their company.

 These facts will help you navigate the ins and outs of health coverage for small businesses.
 If group health insurance isn't a good fit for your company, there are alternatives that may prove helpful for your small business.